Complete vs Incomplete Combustion

 2CH4(g) + 3O2(g) → 2CO(g) + 4H2O(l)

-Water must be written as H2O(l) not (g) in standard combustion equations.
-This is because ΔHc⊖ is measured at 298 K, where water is liquid.
-Writing (g) would give a less exothermic value and lose marks.
+In standard combustion equations, water must always be written as H₂O(l), not H₂O(g).
+Standard enthalpy of combustion is defined at 298 K, where water is a liquid.
+Writing (g) misses the latent heat of condensation, giving a less negative value and losing marks.